Educational Opportunity Fund

 supports the development of students with an array of student, faculty and staff support and through academic, cultural and social programs and services.
 The program

 provides a network of support to undergraduate students to aid in retention and graduation and promote career and advance degree exploration.
 All Pre-College Institute freshmen are assigned a peer mentor through the mentoring program.
 Upper-classmen have the opportunity to become mentors. | more info

 STAR is a four-week pre-Science, Technology, Engineering and Math (STEM) summer academy for students interested in majoring in computer science or engineering at Rowan University.
 During the STEM Academy you will have the opportunity to get support and guidance on how to break into these fields, be mentored by faculty from computer science and engineering, learn about careers in Computer Science and Engineering and get instruction on the math pre-requisites for

 these fields of study.

 Chi Alpha Epsilon

 The Chi Alpha Epsilon honor society recognizes the academic achievement of students, promotes continued high academic standards, and enables networking among its members. | more info

-Academic Coaching provides under-performing students in the EOF/MAP program with an academic coach for one-on-one weekly meetings to support students in the acquisition of academic skills such as note-taking, time management, organization, and studying and test-taking strategies.
+Academic Coaching provides students in the EOF/MAP program with an academic coach for one-on-one weekly meetings to support students in the acquisition of academic skills such as note-taking, time management, organization, and studying and test-taking strategies.